rammurat/reactjs-instagram/README.md

 ## Steps to run the application
 * Clone the application on your local computer first, by using command "git clone https://github.com/rammurat/reactjs-instagram.git"
-* Go to the folder checked-in from git "reactjs-instagram"
+* Go to the folder checked-in from git <strong>"reactjs-instagram"</strong>
 * Open command prompt and run "node server.js"
 * This will start server on default port ":3000"
-* You might be able to see full url on command prompt "http://localhost:3000/"
+* You might be able to see full URL on command prompt "http://localhost:3000/"
-* Run this url on browser and see the results
+* Run this URL on browser and see the results
 * Happy learning!!